herbdankerson/freshbot/project-docs/codex-mcp.md

    The proxy directory naming keeps everything self-discoverable—the relay container mounts each `manifest.json` into `/etc/nginx/manifests/<name>.json` and places the server block from `nginx.conf` in front of the upstream MCP instance.

 2. **Mount the new proxy.** Update `intellibot/docker-compose.yml` (service `mcp-relay` or whichever shared gateway you are running) to bind-mount the new files, following the same pattern as `ops/mcp/neo4j-*`.
-Rebuild or restart the gateway container with the legacy profile enabled: `docker compose --profile mcp-legacy up -d mcp-relay`.
+Rebuild or restart the gateway container with the network profile active: `docker compose --profile network up -d mcp-relay` (or just `intellibot/ops/scripts/network_stack.sh restart mcp-relay`).

 3. **Publish the aggregated URL.** Set `CODEX_MCP_PUBLIC_ENDPOINT` (either in `.env` or the compose service definition) to the proxy path, for example `https://fastmcp.example.com/codex/mcp/`.
 MCP clients will then pick up the proxied URL from the manifest.
 The raw `http://localhost:8105/mcp/` endpoint continues to work for local debugging.

 Once these steps are complete, Codex appears alongside the other toolboxes that the shared FastMCP gateway serves—no additional compose services are required, and new wrappers can be added simply by dropping more config folders into `ops/mcp/`.

-> 🔐 **Local-only default:** Because the `mcp-legacy` profile is inactive, `cloudflared` (the general MCP tunnel) stays down.
-Only the OpenWebUI tunnel (`cloudflared-openwebui`) is left for remote access.
-Re-enable the shared MCP tunnel later with `docker compose --profile mcp-legacy up -d cloudflared` if you decide to publish Codex or the legacy servers externally.
+> 🔐 **Local-only default:** With the `network` profile idle, `cloudflared` (the shared MCP tunnel) stays down, leaving only the OpenWebUI tunnel (`cloudflared-openwebui`) for remote access.
+Bring the general tunnel back with `docker compose --profile network up -d cloudflared` or `intellibot/ops/scripts/network_stack.sh up cloudflared` if you decide to publish Codex or the legacy servers externally.